 Areas around the lower Nueces River, Nueces River Tidal segment, and several Colonias located within the Baffin Bay and Oso creek watersheds are believed to be contributing bacteria and nutrients to their waterbodies from poorly functioning On-Site Sewer Facilities (OSSFs).
-Many of these OSSFs were installed before regulations existed and were not properly designed.
-A program that offers pump-out and inspection followed by repair or replacement where needed, at no cost to the owner, is a proven way to address this problem.
-This strategy is essential when working in underserved communities.
+Many of these OSSFs were installed before regulations existed and were not properly designed..
 The proposed project would continue and expand on the impacts of the FY22/FY23 OSSF Assistance Program.